matijabozic/php_services/README.md

 <pre>
-ServiceName - name of your Service, you would use that name to get Service instance. class       - methods that should be called after class is created, and arguments to pass factory     - factory method, you should define class, method, and params that would be passed to that method. params      - arguments that will be passed to object constructor calls       - methods to call after class is instantiated, accepts arguments
+ServiceName - name of your Service, you would use that name to get Service instance. class       - services class name factory     - factory method, you should define class, method, and params that would be passed to that method. params      - arguments that will be passed to object constructor calls       - methods to call after class is instantiated, accepts arguments